The original version of Superman

 - Spinoff Babies: The SW6 clone team, who starred in pre-Zero Hour Legionnaires.

 - Stalker with a Crush: Glorith's unhealthy obsession with Valor in v4.

 - Starfish Character: Apparition and Phase in the Reboot version.

 - Star-Spangled Spandex: Threeboot Star Boy, and current-era Starman.

-- Strawman Political: Gates from the Post-Zero Hour Legion.
+- Straw Character: Gates from the Post-Zero Hour Legion.
 But he's a rather unusual case, since the writers consistently treated him as a three-dimensional, sympathetic character despite his often silly beliefs, rather than a convenient political target to knock down.

 - Suicide by Cop: Darkseid during "The Quiet Darkness."
 A brilliant scientist saves his dying wife during her pregnancy by striking a deal with Darkseid in exchange for implanting the unborn children with the "Gemini Matrix" to raise them to a more powerful plane of existence.
 Darkseid then takes over the planet in order to prevent the children from fleeing, and finally goads the twins into attacking and killing him.
 His final words suggest that this was his plan all along: a god like Darkseid was only capable of being killed by another god.
 Since there weren't any available, he had to create his own, and make them hate him enough to kill him.

 - Super Dickery: The Legion were made of this in their early appearances.
 Most early Legion stories consist of the Legionnaires being jerks to each other, only to reveal at the last minute that it was for the greater good.
 Arguably, the most famous example is a story in which Saturn Girl mind-controlled the Legion into electing her leader and then stole all of their powers so that she could ensure that she would be the Legionnaire to make a prophesied Heroic Sacrifice.